-We're recommending you vote NO to the latest Welsh GMS contract offer
+We recommended you reject the latest Welsh GMS contract offer

 Details of the Welsh GMS contract offer